Andres-Delgado/delver-rpg/git-notes.md

 You would instead want to make smaller PRs for each step of implementation.
 ### Example: working on .store command
 - PR for setting up `.store` command and maybe initial embed
-- PR for some functionality with initial embed
+- PR for some functionality for initial embed
 - PR for purchasing an item and going to a new embed
 - PR for selling and item and going to new embed
 - etc